Running for the Board

 By accepting a seat on the Board of Directors, members are expected to be able and available to perform all the functions of the position.
 This includes regular attendance at board meetings, special board meetings, committee meetings, and other activities of CEC in which board members are expected to participate.
 For more information about the time commitment serving on the board requires, please see the Time Commitment section.
-It also includes the ability and availability to serve in board offices, committees, and as a delegate to affiliated organizations such as the Pennsylvania Rural Electric Association and Allegheny Electric Cooperative.
+It also includes the ability and availability to serve in board offices, and committees, and as a delegate to affiliated organizations such as the Pennsylvania Rural Electric Association and Allegheny Electric Cooperative.

 Once we verify you meet the initial eligibility requirements you will receive a full qualifications list and nominating petition.
-If you meet all of the qualifications, you will then send a written request, including your full name, address, phone number, county of residence and account number, along with a completed prospective director questionnaire and petition signed by 20 cooperative members to the nominating committee by the deadline.
+If you meet all of the qualifications, you will then send a written request, including your full name, address, phone number, county of residence, and account number, along with a completed prospective director questionnaire and a petition signed by 20 cooperative members to the nominating committee by the deadline.
 Click here for a fillable prospective director questionnaire or click here for a printable one.

 After we confirm your eligibility, you will visit CEC to attend an orientation meeting and meet with the nominating committee for an interview.
 At the orientation meeting, we will review various board reports and co-op terminology, the duties, and responsibilities of being a board member, and CEC policies.
 Once the orientation and interview are complete, the nominating committee will then submit a list of the eligible candidates for placement on the ballot.

 Generally, CEC elections follow this timeline:

-- May 1: Written request for consideration, candidate questionnaire, and the petition containing 20 members' signatures are due to CEC.
+- April 15: Written request for consideration, candidate questionnaire, and a petition containing 20 members' signatures are due to CEC.

 - May: The Nominating Committee will meet and review candidates' qualifications and requirements as well as interview each candidate to ensure they are eligible to be placed on the ballot per CEC's bylaws.